toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 This is all down to how Erlang's concurrency works.
 It was based on message passing and the actor model.
 Think of people communicating with nothing but letters.
 In this section i want to introduce the three primitives required for concurrency in Erlang: spawning new processes, sending messages, and receiving messages.

-So lets start with a simple module that will spawn a new process and listen for any received message.
+So lets start with a simple module that will spawn a new process and listen for any received messages.

 {% gist b925e97a24b8099b979b %}